Why Professional Tinting is Worth It

 Congratulations, you’ve researched the many benefits of tinting the windows of your vehicle, and you’re ready to go.
-Before you roll up your sleeves and dig into the unknown, there’s a few reasons to ask for the help of a window tinting professional.
+Before you roll up your sleeves and dig into the unknown, there are a few reasons to ask for the help of a window tinting professional.

 1. Familiarity with local regulations

 The level of tint on your vehicles can mean the difference between a cool ride and a violation ticket from your local law enforcement.
 Darkly tinted windows are a safety concern for law enforcement officers when they’re making a traffic stop, and each city has different regulations.
 Professional window tinting companies are required to stay up-to-date on window tint regulations, and promote good recommendations to their customers based on the local guidelines, to ensure their customers don’t drive away with a law-breaking tint.

 Unfortunately, most of the time DIY window tint kits are lower in quality and durability when compared to commercial grade window tinting products.
 Not only that, but DIY window tint is notorious for being a pain to work with and comes with no directions on how to prevent bits of dust and debris from sticking to the film.
 Unlike the commercial grade window film, the cheaper materials are more prone to tearing, bubbling, and not adhering properly.

 The way to gauge whether your window film installation experiment was successful isn’t just whether you made the film stick to the window.
 Are there wrinkles or creases?
 Are there tiny bits of debris that will eventually create a tear or bubble?
 Window tint is finicky, and a one-shot deal.
 If you make an error and have to remove it, window film leaves a sticky residue on the surface of your window and won’t adhere a second time properly.